spryker/spryker-docs/docs/scos/dev/technology-partner-guides/201811.0/payment-partners/amazon-pay/handling-orders-with-amazon-pay-api.md

 So far we discussed the client-side implementation provided by Amazon Pay.
 On the Spryker side, the bundle provides the tools for rendering Amazon Pay widgets.

-Another part of the implementation is the Amazon Pay API function wrapper, implemented as a Facade.
+Another part of the implementation is the Handling orders with Amazon Pay API function wrapper, implemented as a Facade.

 Each API call involves similar classes from the module: